 After the war, Oxfam (a name derived from its postal code abbreviation) continued its work, sending materials and financial aid to groups aiding poor people throughout Europe.
 As the situation in Europe improved, Oxfam’s attention shifted to the needs of people in developing countries.

 Oxfam Canada was founded in 1963 and independently incorporated in 1966.
 The first Board of Directors included 21 distinguished Canadians.
 Oxfam Canada began to provide educational materials to schools and undertake advocacy work in public policy development and in 1995, it became an affiliate of the newly formed Oxfam Confederation.

 Oxfam Canada is an affiliate of the international Oxfam Confederation.
-Together we are 17 organizations networked together in over 90 countries, as part of a global movement for change.
+Together, we are 20 organizations networked in over 90 countries, as part of a global movement for change.
 We work directly with communities, and we seek to influence those in power to ensure that people living in poverty can improve their lives and livelihoods and have a say in decisions that affect them.